Live performances, music, and Gallo-Roman festival on the Escolives archaeological site

 The Festival de la Sainte Camille does not have the scale of major regional festivals, and that is precisely its charm.
 Free, family-friendly, rooted in the history of the territory and in the patron saint's festival, it brings together the inhabitants of Escolives and the surrounding villages — Vincelles, Irancy, Coulanges-la-Vineuse, Auxerre — each year in a spirit of popular conviviality.
 The archaeological site, which hosts guided tours, school workshops, and evening events throughout the year, transforms for this unique day into a place of celebration where history and the present meet.

-The Festival de la Sainte Camille returns on Monday, July 13th, 2026, at the archaeological site of Escolives-Sainte-Camille.
-Free admission, live performances, fanfare, equestrian show, folk dance, fire show, and night concert: a popular and family-friendly patron saint's festival in the heart of the Auxerrois Gallo-Roman heritage.
+The Sainte Camille Festival returns on Monday, July 13, 2026, from 4 PM to 11:30 PM, at the archaeological site of Escolives-Sainte-Camille.
+Free admission: brass band, equestrian show, dance, fire show, concert, fireworks, and a dance party with DJ Loïc, in the heart of the Gallo-Roman heritage of the Auxerrois region.

-The Festival de la Sainte Camille renews its unmissable event on Monday, July 13th, 2026, the patron saint's day of Escolives-Sainte-Camille.
-From 2 PM until nightfall, the La Villa Scoliva archaeological site transforms into an open stage for a day of completely free performances in the heart of the Auxerrois region.
+The Sainte Camille Festival renews its unmissable event on Monday, July 13, 2026, from 4 PM to 11:30 PM, the day of the patron saint festival of Escolives-Sainte-Camille.
+The archaeological site of La Villa Scoliva transforms into an open stage for a day of entirely free shows in the heart of the Auxerrois region.
+The date, times, and free admission are confirmed by the Auxerre and Auxerrois Tourist Office.

-Supported by the association Sainte Camille, this unique festival is one of the few cultural events in the department that so intimately blends archaeological heritage and live arts.
-The two millennia of history of the site — Gallo-Roman villa, thermal baths, ancient sculptures, Merovingian necropolis — form a natural backdrop that no built stage could match.
+Organized by the Sainte Camille association, this unique festival is one of the few cultural events in the department to so intimately combine archaeological heritage and performing arts.
+The two millennia of the site's history — Gallo-Roman villa, thermal baths, ancient sculptures, Merovingian necropolis — create a natural setting that no constructed stage could equal.

-True to its formula, the 2026 edition should offer:
+True to its formula, the 2026 edition offers a day and evening of free entertainment:

-The detailed program will be announced by the association and the archaeological site in the weeks preceding July 13th.
-To stay informed, follow the Facebook page of the Escolives archaeological site or visit lavillascoliva.org.
+The detailed program (artists, times) will be communicated by the association and the archaeological site in the weeks preceding July 13.
+To stay informed, follow the Facebook page « Site Archéologique d'Escolives-Ste-Camille » or visit lavillascoliva.org.

-The Gallo-Roman banquet, a highlight of the evening for guests who book in advance, will be offered according to the usual arrangements.
-Contact the association from spring 2026 to register: [email protected] or at 03 86 42 71 89.
+The Gallo-Roman banquet, a highlight of the evening for guests who reserve it in advance, is offered under the usual conditions.
+Fast food and a refreshment stand are also available on site.
+Contact the association to reserve the banquet: [email protected] or at 03 86 42 71 89 (or 06 76 95 42 20).

 The festival takes place at the Escolives archaeological site, 9 rue Raymond Kapps, 89290 Escolives-Sainte-Camille.
 The site is located about 12 km south of Auxerre, along the D606 road (formerly RN6).